 Welcome to another Local Family Guide Interviews, the series in which my fellow family travel bloggers share their local knowledge, and give us some hints and tips, to visiting their hometowns, cities they live in or regions they know like the back of their hands.
 After all, who better to tell us about somewhere than those who live there or who call it home.
-And I am very excited to welcome Erin from Little Miss Kate who will be telling us about Brampton, Toronto.
+And I am very excited to welcome Erin from The Exploring Family who will be telling us about Brampton, Toronto.

 *This post contains affiliate links.
 To learn more about affiliate links, please read my Disclosure Policy.